 - 1/4 cup cilantro garnish

 - Prepare your charcoal grill for a high heat direct cook.
-Remember that the vegetables need to obtain some charring and won’t be on the grill for very long.
+Remember that the vegetables need some charring, and won’t be on the grill for too long.

 - Place unpeeled garlic cloves onto an 8” x 8” piece of foil.
 Top with a small amount of oil.
 Gather opposing sides and ends and seal packet.
 Make sure there is a little room for steam to build.